TimothyTickle/single_cell_analysis/single_cell_analysis.md

 class:small-code

 <img src="single_cell_analysis-figure/unnamed-chunk-53-1.png" title="plot of chunk unnamed-chunk-53" alt="plot of chunk unnamed-chunk-53" style="display: block; margin: auto;" />

-Diffusion Maps
-===

-#TODO Add theory about diffusion maps.

-What Did We Find ?
-===

-- Unsupervised discovery of substructure.
-- Inference on known structure.
-- How do we connect this to biology?

 Where Do We Go?
 ===